 Tree-Pit Guards / Tree-Pit Plantings

-The BID plants and maintains a total of 89 tree pits.
-The guards, which display the BID logo, are installed along 23rd Street, Broadway, Madison Avenue and Park Avenue South.
+The BID plants and maintains a total of 114 tree pits.
+The guards, which display the BID logo, are installed along 21st - 23rd Streets, Broadway, Madison Avenue, Park Avenue South, Lexington Avenue, and 26th - 29th Streets.
 The BID plants and maintains the tree-pits and tree-guards, and is in the process of expanding the program throughout the entire district.

 The BID has installed 39 hanging baskets along 23rd Street, Broadway, Fifth Avenue, Madison Avenue, and Park Avenue South.